A general class of surrogate functions for stable and efficient reinforcement learning: INSTANTIATING /

-\textbf{Connection to REINFORCE-based methods and TPRO}: For finite states and actions, and a tabular parameterization, the feasible set $\Pi$ is the $SA$-dimensional simplex.
-In this case, if we choose the squared Euclidean distance as the mirror map,~\cref{eq:fmd-direct-statewise} is the same as the standard REINFORCE update~\citep{williams1991function,agarwal2019optimality}.
-Choosing the negative entropy as the mirror map results in a Bregman divergence equal to the KL divergence.
-With this choice and a tabular parameterization,~\cref{eq:fmd-direct-statewise} is equal to the natural policy gradient update~\citep{kakade2001natural,khodadadian2021linear}.
-It is also similar to the update in uniform TRPO~\citep{shani2020adaptive} and Mirror Descent Modified Policy Iteration~\citep{geist2019theory}.
+\textbf{Connection to REINFORCE-based methods}: For finite states and actions, when using a tabular parameterization and \cref{alg:generic} with $m = \infty$ (exact minimization of the surrogate), if we choose the (i) squared Euclidean distance as the mirror map, the proposed update is the same as standard REINFORCE~\citep{williams1991function,agarwal2019optimality} and (ii) negative entropy as the mirror map (implying that the resulting Bregman divergence is the KL divergence), the proposed update is equal to natural policy gradient ~\citep{kakade2001natural}.